AMWA-TV/is-04/README.md

 - Media Nodes locate IS-04 registry using DNS-SD (unicast preferred)
 - Media Nodes register their resource information with HTTP + JSON
-- Applications query with HTTP and/or subscribe with WebSockets
+- Applications query with HTTP and/or subscribe with WebSocket

 <!-- INTRO-END -->